 Under the No-Action Alternative, flows in Old Cow Creek would continue to be diverted for project use.
 During periods of low flow, on average, up to 77 percent of flow would be diverted to the Kilarc main canal, with at least 23 percent remaining in the bypassed reach.
-This distribution of flow does not meet resource agency objectives for fish habitat enhancement in the bypassed reach of Old Cow Creek (see section 3.3.3, Fisheries and Aquatic Resources).
-The No-Action alternative would not change any project structures or capacities; thus, water quantity conditions would be similar to historic (licensed) conditions given similar weather patterns.
+The No-Action alternative would not change any project structures or capacities; thus, water quantity conditions would be the same as historic (licensed) conditions given similar weather patterns.